fidelity/textwiser/README.md

 Examples can be found under the [notebooks](notebooks) folder.

 ## Installation
-TextWiser can be installed from PyPI using ``pip install textwiser`` or by building from source by following the instructions in our [documentation](https://fidelity.github.io/textwiser/installation.html).
+TextWiser can be installed from PyPI using ``pip install textwiser``, using ``pip install textwiser[full]`` to install from PyPI with all optional dependencies, or by building from source by following the instructions in our [documentation](https://fidelity.github.io/textwiser/installation.html).

 ## Compound Embedding